facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

     7. You will be asked to confirm the details of the installation, including the space required for the installation.
-To change the drive on which the startup item is installed you can click either Go Back or Change Install Location....
+To change the drive on which the startup item is installed, click either Go Back or Change Install Location....
 To install the startup item, click Install.

     8. Once the installation has been completed successfully, you will be shown an Install Succeeded message.

-   For convenience, you may also want to install the Section 2.5.3, "Installing the MySQL Startup Item" and Section 2.5.4, "Installing and Using the MySQL Preference Pane."
+   For convenience, you may also want to install the startup item and preference pane.
+See Section 2.4.3, "Installing the MySQL Startup Item," and Section 2.4.4, "Installing and Using the MySQL Preference Pane."

-2.5.3.
+2.4.3.
 Installing the MySQL Startup Item

-   The MySQL Installation Package includes a startup item that can be used to automatically start up and shut down MySQL.
+   The MySQL Installation Package includes a startup item that can be used to automatically start and stop MySQL.

    To install the MySQL Startup Item:

-    1. Download and open the MySQL package installer, which is provided on a disk image (.dmg).
-Double-click to open the disk image, which includes the main MySQL installation package, the MySQLStartupItem.pkg installation package, and the MySQL.prefPane.
+    1. Download and open the MySQL package installer, which is provided on a disk image (.dmg) that includes the main MySQL installation package, the MySQLStartupItem.pkg installation package, and the MySQL.prefPane.
+Double-click the disk image to open it.

     2. Double-click the MySQLStartItem.pkg file to start the installation process.